emgong/double-takes/app/posts/2018-05-17-do-we-need-dependency-injection-in-ruby.md

 ---
 title: "Do we need Dependency Injection in ruby?"
 description: "What is Dependency Injection anyway?
 Do we need it at all in ruby?
-We'll go over a small example and review how being familiar with DI can lead to a better design."
+We'll go over a quick example and review how being familiar with DI can lead to a better design."
 author:
   name: "Kevin Baribeau"
   url: "http://twitter.com/kbaribeau"